Start or stop automatically reporting errors & crashes

 - How much memory is used by Chrome

-- Web pages that you visit that contain phishing or malware
+- Web pages you visit that contain phishing or malware

-- Web pages that you visit where you've entered text using speech
+- Web pages you visit where you've entered text using speech

-- Your device's operating system, manufacturer and model.
-If you enter text using speech, your audio hardware might be included.
+- Your device's operating system, manufacturer, and model.

 - If Chrome crashes while you're using it, some personal information might be included.
 This will depend on what was happening at the time of the crash.